wise4rmgod/OVmusicplayer/README.md

 -   [Spotless](https://github.com/diffplug/spotless) - a code formatter can do more than just find formatting errors.
 -   [SafeArgs](https://developer.android.com/guide/navigation/navigation-pass-data#Safe-args) - generates simple object and builder classes for type-safe navigation and access to any associated arguments.
 -   [Jacoco](https://github.com/jacoco/jacoco) - code coverage library

+## Contributions

+Please contribute!
+We will gladly review any pull requests.
+Make sure to read the [Contributing](CONTRIBUTING.md) page first though.